researchart/fse20/submissions/reusable/fse-533/README.md

     1. `stage` - Stage of the Mutation;
     2. `timing` - Stage's Execution Time in milliseconds;

-`mutations.csv` does not have an embedded heading, whereas `mutation-timings` has.
+`mutations.csv` does not have an embedded heading, whereas `mutation-timings.csv` has.
 This should not be a problem, since our scripts already cater for the lack of headings in the former file.

 Additionally, this directory contains two other files: